filegarden/mail/README.md

 If this outputs an error requiring you to set a DNS record, set it and run the command again.
 You may have to do this a few times; there are a few DNS records that must be set.

 If there are no errors, a strong password for the new user will be generated and outputted for you to copy.
-To log in as the user, see [Sending mail](#sending-mail).
+To log in as the user, see [Sending Mail](#sending-mail).
 This password will never appear again and is not stored anywhere.
 (Passwords are irreversibly hashed using Argon2, and only the hash is stored.)

-### Reset a user's password
+### Reset a User's Password

 To generate and display a new password for an existing user, overwriting the old password, use this command.